appworldng/uniformimages/README.md

 ```

 #### Unim-Diamond (Latest Addition)
-The **unim-diamond** tilts your image into a star like position.
+The **unim-diamond** tilts your image into a diamond like position.
 Here's a sample below...
 ```
 <!DOCTYPE html>
 <html>